 - 1. Comply with Section 4186 of the Standard Specifications. - 2.
 Use a universally adjustable mast arm mounted sign bracket. - 3.
-Comply with MUTCD and the contract documents for the street name sign dimensions and sheeting.
-Street name lettering shall be Series C with 12 inch uppercase and lowercase letters.
+Comply with MUTCD and the contract documents for the street name sign dimensions, letter height and font, and sheeting.

 PART 3 - EXECUTION